Navigating the Underused Housing Tax Landscape in Canada

 You might be interested: All you need to know about the City of Toronto’s Vacant Home Tax (VHT)

-How is The Tax Calculated?
+How The Tax Is Calculated

 Updated Example | Canada.ca